Learning the ropes!

 The health and safety of our staff and clients are of paramount importance.
 We take these issues very seriously indeed and provide regular training and support.
 This ensures staff keep themselves and those they care for free from harm.
 There are also legal requirements around certain tasks that we must all comply with.
 Manual handling is one of them.
-So what is manual handling and how does it affect our Healthcare Assistants and those they look after?
+So what is manual handling and how does it affect our carers and those they look after?
 Read on to find out.

 Manual Handling Explained